Early Assurance Program (EAP) for College Sophomores

-Accepted students are required to complete their remaining two years of college, maintain a 3.50 science GPA (in required medical school prerequisites) and a 3.50 overall GPA, and must achieve a recommended score of 30 on the MCAT exam by August 31st of the year prior to entry.
+Accepted students are required to complete their remaining two years of college, maintain a 3.50 science GPA (in required medical school prerequisites) and a 3.50 overall GPA, and must achieve a required score of 510 on the MCAT exam by August 31st of the year prior to entry.
 A maximum of two attempts will be allowed (if needed) to obtain this score.
 Accepted students are also expected to continue relevant volunteer experiences.

 Applicants to the Early Assurance Program must have:

 - A minimum overall grade point average of 3.50

 - A minimum science grade point average of 3.50 in required medical school prerequisites

 - Must have SAT score of 1360 or better (combined Critical Reading & Math) or ACT score of 30 Composite or better (top score in each section will be considered)

 - Any 5 out of the 8 science courses listed below completed prior to application: